Coherent control over the high-dimensional space of the nuclear spin of alkaline-earth atoms: Experimental setting

 We set the TLS beam polarization almost co-linear to the magnetic field, corresponding to $\pi$ transitions in this quantization axis.
 We ramp its power up to typically $\SI{5}{\milli \watt}$ in $\SI{3.5}{\milli \second}$, slowly enough that the atoms' spin state adiabatically follows the slight change of quantization axis.
-We stabilize the beam intensity to a sub-percent level using a photodiode positioned after the beam has crossed the atoms.
+We stabilize the beam intensity to a sub-percent level at the millisecond timescale, using a photodiode positioned after the beam has crossed the atoms.
 The Raman beam polarization is linear and orthogonal to the magnetic field, allowing $\sigma^+$ and $\sigma^-$ transitions.
 Throughout this article, we mainly apply $\delta m_F = 1$ spin-changing Raman transitions from absorption and stimulated emission of one $\pi$ photon from the TLS beam and one $\sigma^-$ photon from the Raman beam.
 By setting the two-photon detuning resonant with such transitions, the $\sigma^+$ Raman beam photons only drive widely off-resonant processes thanks to the TLS beam's quadratic shift $U_{TLS}(m_F)$ and ultimately remain spectators.
 Moreover, the $\sigma^-$ transitions addressed by the Raman laser have higher Clebsch-Gordan coefficients and coupling strengths when manipulating $m_F <0$ states.
-In an alternative scheme, the Raman laser is modulated into two frequency components, and its two polarization components drive $\delta m_F = 2$ two-photon spin-changing transitions.
+In an alternative scheme, the Raman laser is bichromatic, and drives alone $\delta m_F = 2$ two-photon spin-changing transitions using its two circular polarization components.
+The two optical frequencies are generated on the same AOM by a bichromatic RF drive, produced by frequency mixing.

 At the end of an experiment cycle, we adiabatically ramp down the TLS beam and measure the spin-state distribution by spin-selective momentum transfer \cite{Bataille2020}, simultaneously extracting and probing two spin states of choice ($m_F-1$ and $m_F+1$) for each measurement.
 Spin populations presented throughout the paper are relative to the total atom number.
 For this, we calibrate the detection efficiencies $\eta(m_F)$ for each spin state on clouds prepared in that single spin state.
 For $m_F = -7/2$, $-5/2$, and $-3/2$, we find $\eta(m_F) = $ 0.65, 0.70, and 0.51, respectively\,\footnote{The detection efficiencies are probably limited by a lack of optical power and by using rather warm clouds with momentum spread comparable to the optical recoil.}.
 However, $\eta(-3/2)$ fluctuated throughout the experiments shown here, as evidenced by some population estimates larger than one.
 In such cases, we recalibrate $\eta(-3/2)$ by up to $6\,\%$ to bring extremal population estimates down to 1.